Connect with us

 “If the government can provide land, then we may be 50 per cent there (meeting the housing target),” she said.

-According to the State, a low-cost house is one that costs a maximum of Sh3 million.
+According to the State, a low-cost house costs a maximum of Sh3 million.

 “We are thinking of houses where the sale value will be around Sh3 million.
 These are houses such as studios, two bedroom and three bedroom units.
 If we go beyond Sh3 million it will not be affordable housing anymore,” says Ms Munano.